DarwinAwardWinner/ido-completing-read-plus/README.md

 merged into ido-completing-read+, which now provides all the features of both packages.
-The distinction between "new" and "old" default selection styles has been eliminated and replaced by a new variable `ido-cr+-no-default-action` (see [FAQ][1] for details), and the override system has been accordingly simplified into just a blacklist and a whitelist.
+The distinction between "new" and "old" default selection styles has been eliminated and replaced by a new variable `ido-cr+-nil-def-alternate-behavior-list` (see [FAQ][1] for details), and the override system has been accordingly simplified into just a blacklist and a whitelist.
 If you have previously customized any ido-ubiquitous options, be sure to check out

     `M-x customize-group ido-completing-read+`

 after updating to 4.0 and make sure the new settings are to your liking.

-This short-lived ido-describe-fns package has likewise been subsumed into this one.
+The short-lived ido-describe-fns package has likewise been subsumed into this one.

 [1]: #why-does-ret-sometimes-not-select-the-first-completion-on-the-list--why-is-there-an-empty-entry-at-the-beginning-of-the-completion-list--what-happened-to-old-style-default-selection